alimoammeri79/uniq_ptr/README.md

 # uniq_ptr
-A minimal implementation of std::uniq_ptr
+A minimal implementation of std::unique_ptr